abo-abo/ace-window/README.md

 ### `aw-minibuffer-separate-face`

-When t, `ace-window` will use a separate face (`aw-minibuffer-leading-char-face`) for overlays in the minibuffer.
+The face to use for overlays in minibuffer windows.
+Defaults to the same face as regular windows (`aw-leading-char-face`).
+You can also set it to `'aw-minibuffer-leading-char-face` or any other face you like.
 This is useful if you want to use a huge font size for overlays which doesn't fit in the minibuffer.